Daisy Quokka: World's Scariest Animal: Plot

 Daisy wakes up in the hospital and reunites with her parents, who apologize for not understanding her true passions.
-Everyone surprises Daisy by revealing that she's been called the “World's Bravest Animal”, while Drago has been banned from the WSG and arrested for his crimes.
-Some time later, life on Quokka Rocks is much different and now, the other quokkas are following Daisy's example and are now following their own dreams and trying new things.
+Everyone surprises Daisy by revealing that she has been called the "World's Bravest Animal", while Drago has been banned from the WSG and arrested for his crimes.
+Some time later, life on Quokka Rocks is much different and now, the other quokkas are following Daisy's example and are trying new things.
 Meanwhile, Frankie and Ronda have been busy making up for lost family time.
-And Daisy lives out her dream as a WSG athlete, proving that champions can come in all shapes and sizes.
+Daisy lives out her dream as a WSG athlete, proving that champions can come in all shapes and sizes.